Austin Dillon

-Austin Reed Dillon (born April 27, 1990) is an American professional stock car racing driver and reality TV show actor.
-He competes full-time in the NASCAR Cup Series, driving the No. 3 Chevrolet Camaro ZL1 for Richard Childress Racing.
-He is the grandson of RCR team owner Richard Childress, the older brother of Ty Dillon who also competes full-time in the NASCAR Cup Series, and the son of Mike Dillon, a former racing driver who currently works as RCR's general manager.
+Austin Reed Dillon (born April 27, 1990) is an American professional stock car racing driver.
+He competes full-time in the NASCAR Cup Series, driving the No. 3 Chevrolet Camaro ZL1 for Richard Childress Racing (RCR).
+He is the grandson of RCR team owner Richard Childress, the older brother of Ty Dillon who competes full-time in the NASCAR Cup Series, and the son of Mike Dillon, a former racing driver who currently works as RCR's general manager.

-Dillon is the 2011 NASCAR Camping World Truck Series champion and the 2013 NASCAR Nationwide Series champion and the winner of the 2018 Daytona 500.
+Dillon is the 2011 NASCAR Camping World Truck Series champion, the 2013 NASCAR Nationwide Series champion, and the winner of the 2018 Daytona 500.
 He also won the Rookie of the Year award in both series in the year before he won the championship (2010 and 2012, respectively).
-He also holds the record for most consecutive poles in the Nationwide (now Xfinity) Series with four.
+He also holds the record for most consecutive poles in the Xfinity Series with four.
+Since 2022, Dillon has also been the general manager of the Carolina Cowboys, a Professional Bull Riders team.

-He is nicknamed The Ace, a moniker he received from his mother.

 Racing career

 2005–2007: Beginnings

-Dillon began his racing career in the Bandolero Mini Cars series and the Legend Cars Series.
+Dillon began his racing career in Bandolero and Legends.
 A year later, he started dirt track racing at dirt late model racer Dale McDowell's school.

 2008: Camping World East Series

 Dillon was the 2008 Rookie of the Year in the NASCAR Camping World East Series.

 He ran the full schedule in the No. 3 Chevrolet initially driving for Andy Santerre Motorsports; he eventually moved under his grandfather's Richard Childress Racing banner after four races.
-Dillon scored one win at Greenville-Pickens Speedway, one pole and ten top-ten finishes in 13 races.
+Dillon scored one win at Greenville-Pickens Speedway, one pole and ten top-ten finishes in thirteen races.